An Infinite Dimensional Analysis of Kernel Principal Components: Introduction

 \section{Introduction}

 Recently a number of new features of principal component analysis (PCA) have lead to exciting and new improved dimension reduction (DR).
 See e.g., \cite{Belkin03,MR3857315,MR3883202,4106847,MR2247587,MR3005666,MR2177937,MR3854652,MR3534893}.
 In general DR refers to the process of reducing the number of random variables under consideration in such areas as machine learning, statistics, and information theory.
 Within machine learning, it involves both the steps of feature selection and feature extraction.
 In the present paper, we shall consider linear as well as non-linear data models.
 The linear case arises naturally in principal component analysis (PCA).
 See \cite{So07,JoSo07a}.
 Here one starts with a linear mapping of the given data into a suitable lower-dimensional space.
 However, this must be done in such a way that the variance of the data in the low-dimensional representation is maximized.
 As for the variance, we study both covariance, and the correlation matrix for the underlying data.
 The eigenvectors that correspond to the largest eigenvalues (the principal components) are then used in a construction of a large fraction of the initial variance, i.e., that which corresponds to the original data.
 The first few eigenvectors are typically interpreted in terms of the large-scale physical behavior of a particular system; and will retain the most important variance features.
-We begin here with an explicit model from image processing, and involving wavelet algorithms.

 In nonlinear settings, principal component analysis can still be adapted, but now by means of suitable kernel tricks.
-In some applications, instead of starting from a fixed kernel, the optimization will instead try to learn, or adapt, for example with the use of semidefinite programs.
-The most prominent such a technique is known as maximum variance unfolding (MVU).
+In some applications, instead of starting from a fixed kernel, the optimization will instead try to learn, or adapt, for example with the use of semidefinite programs \cite{MR2741485,MR1976484}.
+The most prominent such a technique is known as maximum variance unfolding (MVU) \cite{MR3104494,MR2278445}.

+The aim of this paper is to set the stage for further developments of the linking of the mathematics of kernel-PCA (KPCA) with real-life non-linear data-sets, coming from a host of new developments in the current applied literature.
+A key focus for our work is a study of two complementary directions: on one side, the mathematics of kernel theory, and on the other, empirical (here, numerical experiments starting with databases from real-world situations).
+For the purpose, we develop (Section \ref{sec:kpca} ) particular kernel tools with view to KPCA via statistical simulation, as well as corresponding analyses of kernel based choices of feature spaces and feature maps.